Most of the time, feeling “taken for granted” translates into loneliness, growing resentment, and withdrawal.

-- Make sure that you’re showing gratitude yourself.
-Tell your partner what you appreciate about not only what they do, but who they are.
+- Lead by example and make sure that you’re showing gratitude yourself.
+Tell your partner what you appreciate not only what they do, but who they are.
 Hopefully, they will respond in like manner, and both of you can realize you’d just gotten into a bad rut.

-- If you’ve tried this and given it some time, and you’re still not receiving it, then you can overtly ask for what you’re not getting.
+- If you’ve tried this, given it some time, and you’re still not receiving it, then you can overtly ask for what you’re not getting.
 You can begin a discussion on what you’ve been trying to do and how you’re feeling, and invite them to join you and talk about why it’s important.
 They may not have grown up in a family where gratitude was ever offered, your partner may never have recognized its worth.
 And it will take practice.

-- And then, if you still come up empty-handed, or are met with disdain or criticism, you may have a much bigger problem on your hands.
+- And then, if you are met with disdain or criticism, you may have a much bigger problem on your hands.
 And you may need to seek therapy or at least an objective opinion from someone you trust about a next step.

 Gratitude is the food that nourishes each relationship.
 And it’s needed for both individuals and the relationship to thrive.